JUSTIN M. LAIDLAW

 While at NCCU from 2014-2017, I focused on developing skills as a writer, photographer, and multimedia producer.
 At the same time, I served as the Communications & Media Director at RUNAWAY, North Carolina's premier apparel and lifestyle brand, and learned a myriad of skills including brand strategy, e-commerce management, marketing strategy, public relations, and more.
 In four years, the company grew from a hobby into a half-a-million dollar business with no outside investment (sans a successful Kickstarter campaign to supplement costs for our flagship store).

-Since 2013, I've also been a member of the American Underground, a startup incubator sponsored by Google for Entrepreneurs.
+Since 2013, I've also been a member of the American Underground, a startup incubator sponsored by Google for Startups.
 During this time, our team at Runaway was accepted into the Startup Stampede, a two-month business accelerator that works with companies on brand development, marketing strategy, and website development.

 In addition to my work at Runaway, I served as a managing editor at Clarion Content and currently host a YouTube show with Durham Mayor Steve Schewel called Town Hall.
-Earlier this year, I left my position at Runaway to continue my journey in multimedia.

 It is not the critic who counts;